mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 One of the most fun things about fuzzing with Nix is that you can mess around with the underlying project without bothering anyone.

 When I was trying to fuzz openc2e, I realized that the code I want to link against is compiled into an object that's not friendly to linking.
-I was trying to figure out how to link against the code when I realized I can just [patch their Makefile](https://gitlab.com/mtlynch/fuzz-openc2e/-/blob/dc48bfbe62bdc4a99eab2e9662a780c253654558/share-openc2e-lib.patch) in my repo, and nobody can stop me!
+I was trying to figure out how to link against the code when I realized I can just [patch their Makefile](https://gitlab.com/mtlynch/fuzz-openc2e/-/blob/dc48bfbe62bdc4a99eab2e9662a780c253654558/share-openc2e-lib.patch) in my repo and make whatever changes I want.

-Adding in my custom patch meant that when I compile that repo, I get a shared library to link against, so I can write a test harness that throws a bunch of crazy data at their code, and I can see what causes crashes.

 Usually, when I'm contributing to an open-source project, if I want to make a significant change like changing a library from private to public, I'd have to spend a lot of time understanding why it's private to begin with and then make the case to maintainers for why it makes sense to export the library.
 But for fuzzing, I'm just playing in my own separate area, and I can futz around with whatever I want.